Category Code: MD-ROQ-IMG Consult the IMG-2 md-roq-img2_english.pdf for this category Consult the IMG-4 md-roq-img4_english.pdf for this category

 Important dates for IMG-2

-- Deadline for the receipt of all supporting documents (step 2): November 1, 2018
+- Deadline for the receipt of all supporting documents (step 2): November 1, 2020; ( exception: December 1, 2020 recognition of equivalency)

-- Target date for sending preliminary selections: Week of January 26, 2019
+- Target date for sending preliminary selections: January 22, 2021

 Key numbers and statistics IMG-2